Felipe-ML-Projects/March-Madness-2025-Predictions/README.md

 # Business Case

 March Madness is one of the most-watched sporting events in the United States, generating over **$14 billion in bracket contest entries** annually.
-Despite this, predicting tournament outcomes is notoriously difficult — even expert analysts and seasoned fans routinely fail to pick a perfect bracket.
+Despite this, predicting tournament outcomes is notoriously difficult, even expert analysts and seasoned fans routinely fail to pick a perfect bracket.

 ### Why Machine Learning?